Project Green Fleet

 Environmental Initiative’s Project Green Fleet (PGF) is a voluntary program that provides pollution control equipment for school buses and other diesel vehicles at low or no cost to fleets.
 Technologies reduce emissions by decreasing vehicle idling, treating exhaust, or replacing entire engines with newer, cleaner substitutes.

 Federal, state, and, private funds allow Environmental Initiative to provide most equipment to fleets at no cost.
 Replacement or repowering of engines requires some cost sharing from fleets.
-This voluntary, partnership-based program has reduced emissions from thousands of vehicles in a variety of sectors.
-Environmental Initiative staff recruit fleets to participate, coordinate installation of equipment, quantify diesel emissions reduced, and administer large scale grant funding.
+Environmental Initiative staff recruit fleets to participate, coordinate installation of equipment, quantify diesel emissions reduced, as well as raise and administer large scale grant funding for the project.

 pilot project to statewide effort

 In 2005, Environmental Initiative launched a pilot-scale effort to reduce diesel emissions from school buses.
 A small number of school buses had pollution control equipment installed during the first year of the project, which was made possible through the financial support of Flint Hills Resources.
 Since then, Environmental Initiative’s Project Green Fleet has expanded its voluntary efforts to reduce emissions from Rochester to Roseau.
 Project Green Fleet has also diversified its efforts to include new technologies and other diesel vehicles beyond just school buses.

 Environmental Initiative has worked with our fleet partners and vendors to:

 - Install pollution control equipment on 3,200 school buses allowing 300,000 children to breath easier